mojotech/torch/README.md

 We have a `Accounts.User` model that `has_many :credentials, Accounts.Credential` and we want to support filtering users by `credentials.email`.

-1. Add pagination for your schema in the context module:
+1. Add Torch pagination to the `Accounts` domain:

 ```elixir
 # accounts.ex